YinHk-Notes/javascript-cheatsheet-and-note/problems/closures.md

 ## JavaScript Closures
-> In JavaScript, a closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
+> In JavaScript, a closure is the combination of a function bundled together (enclosed) with references to its surrounding state (**the lexical environment**).
+A closure is **the combination of a function and the lexical environment** within which that function was declared.

 - closure provides access to the outer scope of a function from inside the inner function, even after the outer function has closed.
 -  a closure gives you access to an outer function's scope from an inner function.
 In JavaScript, closures are created every time a function is created, at function creation time.